mirceaulinic/mirceaulinic.github.io/email_list.md

 subtitle: Event-driven network automation and orchestration
 ---

-Starting with January 2018, I will be running a free event-driven network automation and orchestration course.
+Starting from January 2018, I will be running a free event-driven network automation and orchestration course.
 You only need to subscribe using the form below, and you'll receive it directly into your inbox.